ebidel/idb.filesystem.js/README.md

 methods in this library and `filer.open()` (because `filesystem:` URLs are not known by unsupported browsers).
 There may be other API calls in filer.js that do not work, but I haven't tested them.

+## Contributing

+### Building

+Install the dependencies and compile the library by running `gulp`:

+    npm install
+    gulp

+This will output a built file to `dist/idb.filesystem.min.js`.

+### Releasing

+To cut a new release, run:

+    npm version patch
+    gulp
+    npm publish

 [![Analytics](https://ga-beacon.appspot.com/UA-46812528-1/ebidel/idb.filesystem.js/README)](https://github.com/igrigorik/ga-beacon)